Pseudo-Goldstone mode in altermagnetic $\alpha$-MnTe: high-field electron spin resonance studies

-In our study, we have used high-quality single-crystalline samples of $\alpha$-MnTe ($P6_{3}/mmc$, space group 194, $a=4.15$~\AA, $c=6.71$~\AA~\cite{Kunitomi_JPhysFrance_1964_DiffractionMnTe}) synthesised and crystallised in a two-stage process, based on Ref.~\cite{deMeloLeccabue_JCrystGrowth_1991_MnTe}.
-First, MnTe was synthesised by a direct reaction of the elements in an equimolar ratio of Mn (pieces, Alfa Aesar 99.9998\%, powdered directly before use) and Te (powder, Alfa Aesar 99.999\%) with the addition of iodine (Alfa Aesar 99.998\%) at 500~$^\circ$C in evacuated quartz glass tubes over a period of 10 days.
-Subsequently, starting from the microcrystalline powder synthesised, crystals of $\alpha$-MnTe were grown by chemical transport in a temperature gradient from 700~$^\circ$C (source) to 650~$^\circ$C (sink) with the addition of iodine (Alfa Aesar 99.998\%) $1.5$~mg/ml as a transport agent.
+\textit{Experiment.} In our study, we have used high-quality single-crystalline samples of $\alpha$-MnTe ($P6_{3}/mmc$, space group 194, $a=4.15$~\AA, $c=6.71$~\AA~\cite{Kunitomi_JPhysFrance_1964_DiffractionMnTe}) grown in a two-stage process, based on Ref.~\cite{deMeloLeccabue_JCrystGrowth_1991_MnTe}.
+First, MnTe was synthesized by a direct reaction of the elements in an equimolar ratio of Mn (pieces, Alfa Aesar 99.9998\%, powdered directly before use) and Te (powder, Alfa Aesar 99.999\%) with the addition of iodine (Alfa Aesar 99.998\%) at 500~$^\circ$C in evacuated quartz glass tubes over a period of 10 days.
+Subsequently, starting from the microcrystalline powder synthesized, crystals of $\alpha$-MnTe were grown by chemical transport in a temperature gradient from 700~$^\circ$C (source) to 650~$^\circ$C (sink) with the addition of iodine (Alfa Aesar 99.998\%) $1.5$~mg/ml as a transport agent.
 The crystals have a thin platelet shape (typical size $5\times5\times0.1$~mm), with the surface perpendicular to the $c$ direction.
 The sample orientation was checked by Laue x-ray diffraction.

-For the ESR experiments, we employed a THz-range spectrometer (similar to the one described in Ref.~\cite{Zvyagin_PhysB_2004_ESRinCuGeO3}), equipped with a $16$~T superconducting magnet.
-We used VDI microwave-chain sources (product of Virginia Diodes, Inc., USA) to generate radiation in the frequency range of $50-500$~GHz.
-We employed a hot-electron n-InSb bolometer (product of QMC Instruments Ltd., UK), operated at $4.2$~K, as a THz detector.
-For the frequencies below $50$~GHz we used a microwave vector network analyser (MVNA, production of AB Millimeter, France).
-In our experiments, we applied the magnetic field perpendicular to the $c$ direction of the sample, using a sample holders in the Voigt configuration.
+For the ESR experiments, we employed a spectrometer (similar to the one described in Ref.~\cite{Zvyagin_PhysB_2004_ESRinCuGeO3}), equipped with a $16$~T superconducting magnet.
+We used VDI microwave-chain sources (product of Virginia Diodes, Inc., USA) to generate radiation in the frequency range of c.a. $30-400$~GHz, and a hot-electron n-InSb bolometer (product of QMC Instruments Ltd., UK), operated at $4.2$~K, as a THz detector.
+For the frequencies below $50$~GHz we employed a microwave vector network analyser (MVNA, production of AB Millimeter, France).
+In our experiments, we applied magnetic field perpendicular to the $c$ axis of the crystal, using a sample holder in the Voigt configuration.